Balsamiq for Google Drive Docs > Full Screen Presentation Mode

 Last (but absolutely not least) is your wireframe, the centerpiece of Full Screen Presentation mode.

-As mentioned above, the Settings Panel will appear whenever you launch Full Screen Presentation Mode.
+The Settings Panel will appear whenever you launch Full Screen Presentation Mode.
 By default, everything will be turned on in what we call Review Mode.
 You can close the Settings Panel by either clicking the Close Settings button, or by pressing Enter on your keyboard.

 Note: Custom Mode will trigger as soon as you uncheck any of the options in the Settings Panel.
 If you would like a quick way to turn off everything, select the User Test mode.